 The recipients of your personal information are employees of NHBC and persons or companies involved in, or having an interest in, your claim/requests for information.

 For more information on how NHBC processes your personal data, please click below.

-To obtain copies of personal information that NHBC may hold about you, your request must be in writing.
-Please complete the downloadable application form which is designed to gather information which we need to identify you, communicate with you and locate data about you.
+To obtain copies of personal information that NHBC may hold about you, you may wish to complete the downloadable application form which is designed to gather information which we need to identify you, communicate with you and locate data about you.
 Please note that under GDPR, you also have the right to make verbal requests.

 When completing the application form, please be as specific as possible about the information you require as this will assist us in processing your request.

 If you are requesting information on behalf of someone else, NHBC requires additional proof to ensure that you are authorised to act on their behalf.
 Please provide a copy of your passport or driving license and one copy of the following: